-The importance and perpetuity of education is a key theme that is carried throughout Dr Bannon’s life: through his university years, political career, teaching roles and as an academic and historian.
+The enduring importance of education was a key theme that carried throughout Dr Bannon’s life: through his university years, political career, teaching roles and as an academic and historian.

 After service in the State Parliament he completed a PhD and, as an academic historian, published and lectured mainly on his specialist interest of Australian Federation and Commonwealth/State relations.